Dependent care Flexible Spending Account (FSA)

 - Because the amount you set aside in your FSA is not taxed for Social Security purposes, your future benefit from Social Security may be reduced slightly.

-- Dependent (child, spouse, parent, grandparent, brother, sister, etc.) who is unable to care for him/herself because of a disability and spends at least 8 hours a day in your home
+- Eligible dependents include children under age 14, and any dependents (child, spouse, parent, grandparent, brother, sister, etc.) unable to care for themselves because of a disability who spend at least 8 hours a day in your home

 - Before/after school care

 Unlike a health care FSA, money is not paid in advance - your dependent care expenses are only reimbursed up to the current balance in your account.
 However, if you leave USC employment, expenses incurred in the previous year can be submitted following your termination date subject to the filing requirements below.